ls92yappi/aoc2024/day09/README.md

 Start over, now compacting the amphipod's hard drive using this new method instead.
 What is the resulting filesystem checksum?
 ```

-## Implementation ##

-The provided example was NOT helpful since it never had the file ID number at 2 digits or more.
-Created `row1.txt` and then `short2.txt` as test cases that solved errors.

-Run Day 09 Part 1 with `solve 1`.
-Tried to treat as []byte, made huge mess.
-Ultimately treated as []int and then not too hard.

-Run Day 09 Part 2 with `solve 2`.
-Had to change from []int to a structure including both value and size.